 And There Was Light

-The Autobiography of a Blind Hero in the French Resistance
+The Memoir of a Blind Resistance Hero of the Second World War

 Quick Look

-The remarkable and moving story of Jacques Lusseyran, a blind French resistance leader who was interned at Buchenwald.
+The remarkable and moving story of Jacques Lusseyran, a blind French resistance leader of the Second World War, who was incarcerated at Buchenwald concentration camp.

 Description

-Eventually Jacques and his comrades were betrayed to the Germans and interrogated by the Gestapo.
-After a fifteen month incarceration in Buchenwald, the author was one of thirty to survive from an initial shipment of two thousand.
+Eventually Jacques was arrested and sent to Buchenwald concentration camp.
+After a fifteen-month incarceration, Jacques was one of thirty to survive from an initial transport of two thousand resistance fighters.

 Reviews

 'This is a remarkable true story by a remarkable man.
-This makes gripping reading and left me feeling uplifted and greatly strengthened.
-Highly recommended.'
+This makes gripping reading and left me feeling uplifted and greatly strengthened.'

 -- Stephanie Sorrell, New Vision